zerox029/amaterasu/README.md

 They can be trained on any corpus but if you wish to train them on Wikipedia like I did, a submodule to do so easily is also present.

+Alternatively, you can download them [here](https://drive.google.com/drive/folders/1aS3ZlnIMul5FMMwqfl4_W1ALxQzluEeU?usp=sharing).
+Make sure the `EmbeddingsPath` set in `config.ini` matches the path where your embeddings are stored.
+Two versions are available, one with 50 dimensional embeddings and another with 200 dimensional embeddings.
+If you wish to use the 50d version, you must set `EmbeddingDim` to 50 in `config.ini` and retrain Amaterasu.
+No additional work should be needed to use the 200d version.

 ## Requirements
 - Python 3.12 or higher
 - NGram embeddings (refer to the above)

 ## Using Amaterasu
 1. Download the requirements with `pip install -r requirements.txt`
+2. Pull the submodules with `git submodule update --init`
-2. (Optional) Train the model by running `train.py`
+3. (Optional) Train the model by running `train.py`
-3. Test the model with `train.py` and adding `test` as a command line argument or use it on your own sentences by running `runner.py`
+4. Test the model with `train.py` and adding `test` as a command line argument or use it on your own sentences by running `runner.py`

 ## Todo
 - [ ] Implement CRF layer